Rjavy/angular-unsaved-changes/README.md

 # Angular unsaved changes directive

-Display an alert when the user modified a form field and try to leave the page without save. [**Demo here!**](http://memescualtos.com)
+Display an alert when the user modified a form field and try to leave the page without save.

 ## To use it